syntithenai/elFinderPouch/README.steve.txt

 CURRENT
-zip
-upload by folder
+BUG ON paste - parents and attachments are .. zip - BUG unzip all in same folder upload by folder BUG - all in same folder paste

 BUGS

 TODO  release 1
 - paste
-- download needs to do object urls
+- download needs to do object urls, create link click
-- open needs to switch as per my preferences eg default edit
+- open needs to switch as per my preferences eg default view
 - quicklook
 - thumbnails
+- get info (sum sizes /per file)
 - edit form buttons to top of dialog
+- elFInder integration back into RTE and svg edit
+- svg edit

 DREAMS
+- live sync
 - paste
 	- merge
-- elFInder integration back into RTE and svg edit
-- svg edit
 - jquery sheet - initially only .sheet.html files
 - encfs lock file
 - modify selection model for touch so ctrl key is not required on tablet